Welcome to a house with a pedigree for creativity!

 The living room of Rallou House was the main location setting for Fugitive Pieces a film made partly on Hydra but only released in Greece in 2009.

-On the left of the entrance hall, is a corridor, with cupboards leading to a large shower
+On the left of the entrance hall, is a corridor, with cupboards (not accessible to guests) leading to a large shower

 Large Shower Room Upstairs

 This is probably the bathroom with the best view on the island –even when you are sitting on the toilet… Toilet, very large

 shower, marble bench with hand basin, hairdryer, good artificial light, ample natural light, mirror collection, views north and south, and, of course, hot water on demand.
 Water pressure is

 good all-round the year as an electric pump is installed in the basement.